getmindspun/repo-demo/README.md

 );
 ```

-Replace REPO_DEMO_URL and REPO_DEMO_SLUG with the URL and slug of your plugin respectively.
+Replace REPO_DEMO_URL and REPO_DEMO_SLUG with the URL and slug of your plugin, respectively.

 ## Building
 Using a unix-style terminal, you can build the plugin zip file by: